Withdrawals

 Most students can process withdrawals from their final course (considered a University Withdrawal).
 However, certain populations of students may require administrative review.
 Students withdrawing from all courses prior to the end of the 13th week of a full semester will receive a grade of “W."

 Withdrawal from all courses in all parts of term during the first four weeks of the semester receive a partial refund.
-Withdrawals after the 13th week of a full semester are considered only by appeal.
+Withdrawals after the thirteenth week of a full semester are considered only by appeal.

 Withdrawal from all courses does not prevent registration for future terms.
 Students are not required to apply for readmission unless they have not enrolled at UWF for three or more consecutive academic semesters (including summers).
 Students are encouraged to consult with their Advisors before withdrawing from classes and to contact the Office of Financial Aid and Student Accounts for questions regarding financial aid awards and fee liability.
 Students who withdraw from all classes are considered not enrolled as of the date the withdrawal is processed.
 Enrollment status will be adjusted based on the date of withdrawal.